 In addition to the case file documentation, it’s always important how you put that file together.
 In most cases chronologically is the best way to go according to ORC task force leaders.
 Mike Battles recommended compiling two case files: one case file to present to law enforcement and another to continually update with appropriate information that can be used to periodically update law enforcement’s copy so each file is comprehensive and up-to-date.

-A twenty-year industry veteran, Battles organized his case files chronologically by known incidents and separated by tabs into sections:
+A twenty-year industry veteran, Battles organized his case files chronologically by known incidents and separated into sections:

 - Summary and table of contents,